 Carpal Tunnel Release

 The carpal tunnel is a narrow passageway on the palm side of your wrist.
-Small wrist bones known as carpals form the bottom and sides of your carpal tunnel and a strong band of connecting tissue, known as the transverse carpal ligament, covers the top of the carpal tunnel.
+Small wrist bones known as carpal bones form the bottom and sides of your carpal tunnel.
+A strong band of connecting tissue, known as the transverse carpal ligament, covers the top of the carpal tunnel.

 A nerve biopsy is a procedure in which a sample of nerve tissue is removed from the body and examined in the laboratory.
 A nerve biopsy may be necessary to help diagnose the diseases of the nerves, also called neuropathy.
 Sensory nerves (nerves that transfer sensations like cold, heat or pain to the brain) are commonly subjected to biopsy.
 Other nerves are rarely biopsied.